French with German (BA)

-On this degree you are able to specialise in French language and culture, while spending a quarter of your time on German.
+A modern languages degree will allow you to acquire an in-depth knowledge of one or more languages and cultures.
+Studying French with German (BA) gives you the opportunity to specialise in French language and culture, while spending a quarter of your time on German.

 French with German at Warwick provides the opportunity to explore the extraordinary breadth and depth of French and Francophone language and culture in collaboration with recognised experts in the field.
 You’ll study the French language through and alongside the historical, cultural, geographical, and political contexts in which French is spoken across the world, as well as developing your linguistic skills in German.
 Three quarters of your time will be spent on French; a quarter of your time will be spent on German.

-In your first year, you will follow one compulsory French language module, designed to develop your knowledge and understanding of written and spoken French, including grammar.
-You will also take the core module Story of Modern France, where you will examine primary texts from major periods and events in French history, literature, and politics; you will choose one further first-year module in French.
+In your first year, you will take language classes designed to develop your knowledge and understanding of written and spoken French.
+You will also take the core module The Story of Modern France, where you will examine primary texts from major periods and events in French history, literature, and politics; you will choose one further first-year module in French.
 Alongside these French modules, you will take a German language module.

-Having acquired foundation skills in your first year, you will go on to develop your language skills in French and German on our compulsory language modules in the second and final years.
-You will also be able to pursue your own particular interests French and Francophone culture, society, literature, politics, philosophy, film, and history by selecting from a range of modules in these areas.
+Having acquired foundation skills in your first year, you will go on to develop your language skills on more advanced language modules in the intermediate and final years, as well as pursuing your own particular interests beyond the language.
 Our modules reflect the research specialism of academics in the French department and cover a broad range of subjects.
 Throughout your time on campus, you will spend 75% of your time on French and 25% on German.

 12 hours per week (15 hours per week in first year).